liangrog/taws/README.md

 Ansible
 -------
-Get EC2 instance inventory by lookup all autoscaling groups:
+`get-inventory`: Get EC2 instance inventory for ansible:

+    Usage:
+      taws ansible get-inventory [flags]

+    Flags:
+          --filter-by string      Filter result by Available filters: tags, asg-name --filter-value string   Filter values. if filtered by tags, use 'key1=value1;key2=value2' format.
+If filtered by asg-name, use 'name' string
+          --group-by string       Group result by.
+Available: asg -h, --help                  help for get-inventory
+          --to-file string        Full file path for alternative inventory file (default to "./ec2-inventory") --use-public-ip         If to use public IP rather than private IP

+    Global Flags:
+          --profile string   AWS CLI profile name
+          --region string    AWS region to access

+To user tag filter:

+    $ taws ansible get-inventory --filter-by tags --filter-value key1=value1;key2=value

+To be grouped by autoscaling group:

-    $ taws ansible get-inventory
+    $ taws ansible get-inventory --group-by asg

-This will return all EC2 instances in autoscaling groups.
-To filter it down, you can use filter on autoscaling group name:
+To be grouped by autoscaling group and filtered by group name

-    $ taws ansible get-inventory --filter-name xxxx
+    $ taws ansible get-inventory --group-by asg --filter-by asg-name --filter-value XXX

-To use alternative output file, run:
+To only output public IP address (note: instances have no public IP will be ignored):

-    $ taws ansible get-inventory --inventory-file /home/xxx/yyy
+    $ taws ansible get-inventory --use-public-ip